Birdsville: Geography

 Birdsville is 1590 km west of the state capital, Brisbane, 836 km from Charleville and 720 km south of the city of Mount Isa.
 Birdsville is on the edge of the Simpson Desert, approximately 174 km east of Poeppel Corner.

 Birdsville is located about 1.5 km north-east of the Diamantina River in the Channel Country in the Lake Eyre drainage basin.
 Thundahpurty Waterhole is on the river in the east of the locality.

 The Birdsville Track extends 514 km from Marree in South Australia before ending at Birdsville; the road continues north as the Eyre Developmental Road to Bedourie.
 The Birdsville Developmental Road travels east from the town towards Windorah.
-A popular route across the Simpson Desert goes from Birdsville to Mt Dare via the French Line.
+A popular route across the Simpson Desert goes from Birdsville to Mount Dare via the French Line.
 The Line is an unsealed track built in the early 1960s by French Petroleum for oil exploration purposes.

 Birdsville Airport is immediately north-west of the town.
 It is operated by the Diamantina Shire Council.

 Almost all the buildings in the town are of local sandstone, there being no local timber available.
 Distance and the lack of good access roads or a railway create prohibitively high transportation costs, so imported building materials are kept to a minimum.